yrnkrn/automate-ordernet-login/README.md

-# automate-ordernet-login
-Streamline spark ordernet login by automatically clicking the login button once the username and password are auto-populated by a password manager.
-Due to Chrome security restrictions, this happens only after real user interaction, such clicking anywhere in the browser.
-In addition this script auto clicks the next modal button screen.
+# Streamline Ordernet Login with Automation

+This [Tampermonkey](https://www.tampermonkey.net) script enhances your Spark Ordernet login experience.
+It automatically clicks the login button after your password manager enters your username and password.
+This automation is activated only after you interact with the page (e.g., click anywhere), prioritizing security.

+Furthermore, the script automatically progresses through subsequent modal screens by clicking the "next" button.